altarigilbert/stat992project/README.md

 - Using NFL game data from the 2006 through 2019 seasons, we fit different models to predict NFL game results.
 - For predicting wins or losses, a penalized generalized linear model updated with data every week performs the best among candidate models
-- For predicting the point spread, a penalized linear model updated by season performs the best, though not quite good enough to turn a profit
+- For predicting the margin of victory, a penalized linear model updated by season performs the best, though not quite good enough to turn a profit

 # Models used